YU1ut/MixMatch-pytorch/README.md

 2. Parameter settting by users.
 For example, update the number of labeled data for training.

-3. Train the model in SSL:
+3. Train the model in SSL mode:

    python train_SSL.py

-4. Train the model in TL:
+4. Train the model in TL mode:

    python train_TL.py